coleifer/peewee/docs/peewee/example.rst

 Other Topics
 ------------

-There are a couple other neat things going on in the example app that are worth mentioning briefly.
+A couple other things in the example app:

 * Support for paginating lists of results is implemented in a simple function called ``object_list``.
 This function is used by all the views that return lists of objects.